Interstate 880 (California): Route description

 The southern terminus of I-880 is at its interchange with I-280 and SR 17 in San Jose.
 From there, it heads roughly northeast past San Jose International Airport to US Route 101 (US 101).
 The Nimitz Freeway then turns northwest, running parallel to the southeastern shore of San Francisco Bay, connecting the cities of Milpitas, Fremont, Newark, Union City, Hayward, and San Leandro before reaching Oakland.
 In Oakland, I-880 passes by Oakland International Airport, Oakland Coliseum, the Port of Oakland, and Downtown Oakland.
 The northern terminus of I-880 is in Oakland at the junction with I-80 and I-580 (known as the MacArthur Maze), near the eastern approach of the San Francisco–Oakland Bay Bridge.

 I-880 between I-238 in San Leandro and the MacArthur Maze is used as the main truck route; trucks over 4.5 ST are prohibited through Oakland on I-580.

 I-880 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).
 Officially, the Nimitz Freeway designation is Route 880 from Route 101 to Route 80, as named by Senate Concurrent Resolution 23, Chapter 84 in 1958.

-Since the late 1990s, an infamous misconception for certain commuters and businesses in San Jose is that I-880 extends from I-280 to SR 85 in Los Gatos (which would extend the length to 50 mi).

 Express lanes

 High-occupancy toll (HOT) lanes along I-880 between the Milpitas–Fremont line at Dixon Landing Road and Lewelling Boulevard in San Lorenzo opened in October 2020.
 The southbound express lanes extend north to Hegenberger Road in Oakland and south to SR 237 in Milpitas.

-As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
+As of January 2026, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-Two-person carpools and clean air vehicles with a solo driver are charged 50 percent of the posted toll.
+Two-person carpools are charged 50 percent of the posted toll.
 Carpools with three or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply for a special FasTrak CAV tag.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.